 Should You “Buy” Influencers?

-Of course, there will be a transactional component to your relationship, but it should not be built on a dollar sign.
+Of course, there will be a transactional component to your relationship, but it should be a meaningful relationship and not be built on a dollar sign.

-Ann Handley—Chief Content Officer at Marketing Profs, author, and B2B Influencer recently shared 6 things she looks for when partnering with a brand:
+Ann Handley—Chief Content Officer at Marketing Profs, author, and B2B Influencer, recently shared six things she looks for when partnering with a brand:

 Respect for the product